 If Rooted is a spiritual journey, then everyone needs a guide.
 Someone who can walk alongside their group and encourage them.
 The best facilitators are people who move with people through the journey, but also help them to recognize God’s presence as they grow and move forward.
 The beautiful thing is that a tour guide doesn’t have the limited knowledge that the rest of the group has, they have more.
 A great tour guide can direct their group because of what they have already experienced and seen.
 They have knowledge of God’s presence in their own spiritual journey.

-I left out a small detail in this story — my wife, and I had recently adopted a Labrador retriever puppy, and we thought it would be a good idea to take him with us.
-His name is Chance (yes, like Chance the Rapper), he was a few months old at the time, and he was also not very interested in this hike.
-Within 30 minutes of us hiking, he decided he was done, laid down, and would not move.
+I left out a small detail in this story—my wife and I had recently adopted a Labrador retriever puppy, and we thought it would be a good idea to take him with us.
+His name is Chance (yes, like Chance the Rapper).
+He was a few months old at the time and he was also not very interested in this hike.
+Within 30 minutes of hiking, he decided that he was done, laid down, and would not move.
 I had to carry him.
 This additional baggage made my hiking experience worse than I initially expected.
 Who knew how hard it would be to walk along the side of a cliff with a 25-pound puppy in your arms?

-When people choose to be a part of a spiritual journey, they bring every part of who they are with them — their past, their present, and their future.
+When people choose to be a part of a spiritual journey, they bring every part of who they are with them—their past, their present, and their future.
 Unfortunately, for many of us, our past contains baggage.
 For some of us, that baggage looks like sin.
-For others, it could be trauma, or abuse, or fear, or depression and anxiety.
-The best facilitators — or tour guides — know how to help people set their baggage down.
+For others, it could be trauma, abuse, fear, depression, and anxiety.
+The best facilitators—or tour guides—know how to help people set their baggage down.

 As you train your facilitators, specifically for Week 5 and the Stronghold Experience, think about these few questions: Are our facilitators aware of what Care and Support ministries the church offers?
 Is there appropriate follow-up and care for our facilitators as they encounter their group members’ baggage?
 How can we better implement the rhythm of Freedom from Strongholds into other areas of our church?